The Expulsion of the Déisi: Versions and manuscripts

 The story survives in an earlier and a later version, which Kuno Meyer dubbed "A" and "B".
 The A version dates to the 8th century, but exists only in manuscripts of a significantly later date.
-It survives complete in Laud MS 610 and Rawlinson MS 502, and in fragmentary form in the Book of Uí Maine and the Liber Flavus Fergusiorum.
+It survives complete in the Book of the White Earl (MS Laud Misc.
+610) and MS Rawlinson B 502, and in fragmentary form in the Leabhar Ua Maine and the Liber Flavus Fergusiorum.
 Of the complete copies, Meyer notes that the Rawlinson text contains fewer errors, but that Laud preserves more archaic spelling.
 The B version survives in some form in three manuscripts.
 The oldest of these is a fragment contained in the Book of the Dun Cow; this copy is complemented by the later two, found in H. 3.
 17 and H. 2.
 5, allowing for reconstruction of the text.
 The H. 2.
 5 copy further contains several poems absent from the other manuscripts.

 The title is recorded variously in the manuscripts.
 Rawlinson contains Tairired na n'Déssi, or The Journeying of the Déisi.
 Laud records it as De causis torche n'Déssi/acuis toirge na n'Déssi.
 The word torche/toirge is obscure, but Meyer associates it with "expedition".
 The B manuscripts all contain some reference to the injury visited upon Cormac mac Airt, one of the characters: the Book of the Dun Cow has Tucait innarba na n'Dési im Mumain & aided Cormaic, H. 3.
 17 has Cóechad Cormaic i Temraig, and H. 2.
 5 has Tucaid cháetcha Cormaic do Aengus Gaibuaibtheach & aigeag Ceallaig & fotha indarbtha na nDeissi do Muig Breag.
 Marie Henri d'Arbois de Jubainville's Catalogue further lists two possibly related titles: Longes Eithne Uathaige and Tochomlad na nDési a Temraig.
 However, it is unknown to which version, if either, these refer.